abo-abo/lispy/README.md

 ![screenshot](https://raw.github.com/abo-abo/lispy/master/doc/arglist-3.png)

 ### `lispy-eval`

-Bound to `e` while in special.
+Bound to <kbd>e</kbd>.

 Eval current expression.

-This is just a convenience binding.
-Works from the beginning of list as well.
+Works from the beginning of the list as well.

 ### `lispy-eval-and-insert`
-Bound to `E` while in special.
+Bound to <kbd>E</kbd>.

 Eval and insert current expression.

-This is just a convenience binding.
 Works from the beginning of list as well.

 ### `lispy-follow`
-Bound to `F` while in special.
+Bound to <kbd>F</kbd>.

 Follow to definition of current function.
 While in Clojure, if can't resolve the symbol in current namespace, searches for it in all loaded namespaces.

 ### `lispy-goto`

+Bound to <kbd>g</kbd>.

-Bound to `g` while in special.
-Use `helm` to select a top-level symbol to jump to in current directory.
+Use `helm` to select a symbol to jump to from all top-level symbols in the in current directory.

 Works out of the box for Elisp, Scheme and Common Lisp.
 [clojure-semantic](https://github.com/kototama/clojure-semantic)
 is required for Clojure.

 ### `lispy-goto-local`

+Bound to <kbd>G</kbd>.

-Bound to `G` while in special.
-Like `lispy-goto`, but works only on current file.
+Like `lispy-goto`, but offers only symbols from the current file.

 # Demos